williamdemeo/math244-fall2016/README.md

 Solving lots of problems is the best way to prepare yourself to do well on the tests, and ultimately to do well in the course.

-The **homework will account for 15% of the course grade** and will be assigned once per week, typically due each Friday **at the beginning of class.**
+The **homework will account for 20% of the course grade** and will be assigned approximately once per week.
-You must submit a hard copy of your homework.
-Electronic documents (e.g., email attachments) are not acceptable.
+You must submit a hard copy of your homework **at the beginning of class** on the day it is due.
+Electronic documents
+(e.g., email attachments) are not acceptable.

 Homework submitted at the end of class on the due date will be penalized